Table of contents

 Is Melanoma Genetic?

-As a cancer, all melanomas are ultimately caused by genetic mutations that either keep on oncogenes (genes that cause cancer) or by turning off tumor suppressor genes (genes that prevent cancer).
-These genetic changes can be either acquired during life or inherited from your parents.
+As a cancer, genetic mutations that either keep on oncogenes (genes that cause cancer) or turn off tumor suppressor genes (genes that prevent cancer) ultimately cause all melanomas.
+Individuals can either acquire these genetic changes during life or inherited from their parents.
 The most common genetic variations associated with melanoma are acquired, but a few can be inherited and run in families.

 A genetic counselor can help assess your risk, especially if you have a family history of melanoma.

-Overall, about 10% of melanomas are caused by an inherited mutation that occurs as an autosomal dominant gene.
+Overall, an inherited mutation that occurs as an autosomal dominant gene causes about 10% of melanomas.
 This means that the mutation occurs in only one copy of the gene.

 About 8% of people diagnosed with melanoma have a first-degree family member with the condition.
 A much smaller percentage, about 1% to 2%, has two or more close relatives with the disease.

 BRAF: This acquired genetic mutation is found in half of all cases.
 BRAF is an oncogene involved in an important signaling pathway that instructs a cell to grow, divide, move, and destruct.

-Familial melanomas most often are caused by changes in tumor suppressor genes.
-To date, two gene mutations have been identified as increasing the risk of familial malignant melanoma: the CDKN2A and CDK4 genes.
+Changes in tumor supressor genes most often cause familial melanomas.
+To date, scientists have identified two gene mutations as increasing the risk of familial malignant melanoma: the CDKN2A and CDK4 genes.
 Both of these genes play essential roles in controlling when cells divide.
 They may also be associated with pancreatic cancer.

 Some people inherit a condition called xeroderma pigmentosum (XP).
 It involves a change in the XP (ERCC) genes, which generally help to repair damaged DNA inside the cell.
 DNA in skin cells of these patients has a more difficult time repairing damage after UV exposure, increasing the risk of developing melanoma.

-Other genes can also influence your risk.
+Other genes can also increase your risk of melanoma.
 For example, people with red hair carry a genetic variant on the gene MC1R that puts them at a high risk of skin cancers equal to 21 years of sun exposure.
+Those with blue or green eyes are also at higher risk.

-Genetic testing and genetic counseling can help you assess whether you may have a higher risk of developing the condition.
+Genetic testing and genetic counseling can help you assess whether you may have higher risk factors for developing melanoma.